Darius and Girėnas Stadium: Lithuanian national football team games (since 2022)

+Lithuania women's national football team (since 2022)

+The following is a list of Lithuania women's national football team matches at Darius and Girėnas Stadium since 2022.

 Lithuanian Football Cup finals (since 2022)

 The Lithuanian Football Federation Cup (Lithuanian: Lietuvos futbolo federacijos taurė) is a Lithuanian football cup competition contested in a knockout tournament format.
-The winner of the cup gains entitlement to participate in the Lithuanian Supercup as well as the UEFA Europa Conference League.
+The winner of the cup gains entitlement to participate in the Lithuanian Supercup as well as the UEFA Conference League.